UTexas

 1. University persons, University organizations, and members of the public may reserve a space to assemble in the common outdoor areas, as defined by this Chapter.
 This is in addition to the amplified sound areas which are also available for reservation.

-2. Reservations by University persons and University organizations must be made with the dean of students on a form prescribed by the dean of students.
+2. Reservations by University persons and University organizations must be made with the Dean of Students on a form prescribed by the Dean of Students.
 Members of the public may reserve space by making a request on the Hornslink.org Public Reservation Form.
 Applications and requests for a reservation for such assemblies will be approved pursuant to Subchapter 10–200 of the Institutional Rules.

 3. If the expected attendance at an assembly is twenty-five or more people, advance notice of no less than two weeks is recommended.
 Persons and organizations are encouraged to seek a reservation of a space that is suited to their assembly’s anticipated size.